MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

 * If `offset` is 0, it will invoke `factorial` and print `120`.
 * If `offset` is 26, it will invoke `custom_main` and print 34, which is the sum of `0! + 1! + 2! + 3! + 4!`.

-### What if there are absolute addresses?
+### Handling Absolute Addresses

-You might think all assembly code either uses relative addresses, or obtains absolute addresses at runtime from the OS.
-You might think this because a program placed anywhere in memory has no reason to think that any address at all is safe, except possibly a few special addresses near 0 maintained by the kernel.
+You might think all assembly code either uses relative addresses, use hardware or OS-provided absolute addresses, or obtains absolute addresses at runtime from the OS.
+You might think this because the kernel cannot place programs at fixed locations in memory: If you run a self-modifying program twice, its address space would conflict and the code could not be shared.

 Here's a C program to prove that notion wrong:
 {% highlight cpp %}